 General registration will open in late November for undergraduates, but the University catalog and schedule of classes for Winter 2014 will be available starting October 14.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many classes should I plan to take in addition to my core?

 A. Sophomore BBA students will take 7.5 credits of core in Winter 2014 (see core info below).
 We recommend that most BBA2s take an average of 12-15 credits per semester, so you'll be looking to add between 4.5-7.5 credits to your schedule.

 Q. How do I find out what courses are being offered and when?

-A. You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar.
+A. Starting October 14, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar.
 The LSA Course Guide is another great resource if you are looking for courses to fulfill distribution; look for the Winter 2014 LSA course guide to be available in late-October.

 Q. What other academic opportunities can I explore as a sophomore?

-A. Sophomores may study abroad through CIBER and CGIS in the spring and/or summer terms, explore minors, and take electives outside of Ross and select business electives.
+A. Sophomores may study abroad through Ross Global Initiatives and CGIS in the spring and/or summer terms, explore minors, and take electives outside of Ross.
 You can watch Ross BBA seniors discuss their experiences with minors, dual degrees, study abroad, Carson Scholars, institutes, and electives on our Exploring BBA Opportunities Panel.

-Academic Services will load incoming Sophomore BBA students into the required Fall 2013 BBA core in July.
-It is YOUR responsibility to make sure you are registering for and completing the appropriate requirements (distribution, non-business credits, etc.) outside of this core over the next three years.
+Academic Services will load Sophomore BBA students into the required Winter 2014 BBA core by November 6.
+It is YOUR responsibility to make sure you are registering for and completing the appropriate requirements (distribution, non-business credits, etc.) outside of this core.